 You will receive a local anesthetic to numb your skin.
 You may also receive a light sedative.

 This procedure is usually done in an outpatient setting with no need for an overnight stay.
-Your skin will be cleaned; this may be on your back or abdomen.
-The doctor will then inject a local anesthetic into the area where the biopsy will be taken.
+Your skin on your back or abdomen may be cleaned.
+A local anesthetic will be injected into the area where the biopsy will be taken.
 Next, your kidney will be located using either

 About an hour